War in Afghanistan (2001–2021): 2001: Invasion and early operations

 The invasion was a striking military success for the Coalition.
-Fewer than 12 US soldiers died between October and March, compared to some 15,000 Taliban killed or taken prisoner.
+Fewer than twelve US soldiers died between October and March, compared to some 15,000 Taliban killed or taken prisoner.
 Special forces teams and their Afghan allies had done most of the work and relatively few soldiers had been required.
 Karzai was a respected, legitimate, and charismatic leader.
-Still, according to Malkasian, the failure to capture bin Laden or negotiate with the Taliban, or include them in any way in the new government, set the course for the long war that bin Laden had dreamed of getting the US into.
+Still, Malkasian writes, the failure to capture bin Laden or negotiate with the Taliban, or include them in any way in the new government, set the course for the long war that bin Laden had dreamed of getting the US into.

-In the early years of the war, Pakistan had been seen as a firm ally, and little concern had been given to its support of the Taliban.
-Pakistan had also helped capture numerous top Al-Qaeda leaders, including Khalid Sheikh Mohammed.
+In the war's early years, Pakistan had been seen as a firm ally, and little concern had been given to its support of the Taliban.
+Pakistan had also helped capture numerous top al-Qaeda leaders, including Khalid Sheikh Mohammed.
 But internally, Pakistan was providing significant funding, access to safe houses, and political support to the Taliban.
 Public opinion in Pakistan heavily favored the Taliban, and the US invasion was viewed very negatively.
 The government was in no position to expel the Taliban, lest it starts a conflict within its already fragile country.
 Thus the Taliban continued to use Pakistan as a base of operations and a safe haven to rebuild their strength.